-- Take a photo of yourself for your student ID and submit it through “Get UWM,” PantherCard’s online management system.
+- Take a photo of yourself for your student ID and submit it through the “Get UWM” app, PantherCard’s online management system.
 Go to the PantherCard Office website for detailed instructions and requirements for your photo.
-Be sure to upload your photo at least 48 hours prior to your Orientation date.

-- Complete the University Credit Agreement (paws.uwm.edu) In the Finances section click “Credit Agreement”).
+- Complete the University Credit Agreement (paws.uwm.edu) listed under the finances section, click “Credit Agreement”.
 This must be completed to enroll in classes for the upcoming semester.